abhilashjp/lookupapp/docs/einvoicing/spain-einvoicing.md

 It also provides public administrations with:
 * a management portal accessible through the Portal of Local Authorities , Autonomous Regions Portal and Administrative Management Portal , where recipients can manage, download and report the processing status of the invoices to the supplier; and
 * web services interfaces enabling automatic receipt of invoices in their financial management systems.

+- The FACe portal for suppliers to submit invoices is available at http://face.gob.es.

+- Use of FACe is free for suppliers.
+However, if third-party services are used for generating and submitting invoices, fees may be charged by those third parties.

+- Government agencies registered with FACe can be found in the FACe Directory, which lists agencies by their DIR3 code or tax ID number (NIF in Spanish).

+- A list of electronic invoicing service providers connected to FACe is also available.
+These are private companies that provide services to suppliers for generating and submitting electronic invoices.

+## Electronic Invoices

+- Electronic invoices have the same legal validity as paper invoices but are submitted and received electronically.

+- FACe accepts electronic invoices in the Spanish Facturae format (versions 3.2, 3.2.1 and 3.2.2) as well as the European formats UBL 2.1 and CII (Cross Industry Invoice).

+- Facturae invoices must be digitally signed with a valid electronic certificate recognized by the @firma platform.
+European format invoices do not require a signature.

+- To indicate the recipient agency, the supplier must include the DIR3 code for the Accounting Office, Managing Agency, and Processing Unit.
+These codes can be found in the FACe Directory.

+- Suppliers have two options to submit invoices:

+  1) Through the FACe web portal at http://face.gob.es

+  2) Through a web services interface that requires IT integration on the supplier side

+- When submitting via the portal, the system provides an electronic receipt from the General Electronic Registry which can be downloaded as proof of submission.

+- Invoice status can be tracked online to see the processing progress.

+- Suppliers can request the cancellation of an incorrect invoice through the portal or Facturae desktop application.
+The final cancellation must be approved by the recipient agency.

+- FACe does not reject invoices.
+Rejection notices come from the recipient accounting office or processing unit after their own validations.

+## European Invoices

+- FACe also accepts electronic invoices in the European UBL 2.1 and CII formats.
+These have the same submission and tracking process as Spanish Facturae invoices.

+- European invoices do not require a signature.
+Mandatory fields are the Buyer Reference details.

+- The FACe invoice validator can be used to check European invoices before submission.

+- Agencies registered in FACe are able to process European format invoices normally.

+## Suppliers

+- Suppliers do not need to register with FACe to submit invoices through the portal.
+They can use digital certificates, Spanish electronic ID systems Cl@ve PIN or Cl@ve Permanente, or electronic signature mechanisms.

+- To use the FACe web services interface, the supplier's digital certificate must be registered in the new FACe Integrators Portal at https://integradores.face.gob.es.

+- Expired certificates can also be managed through the Integrators Portal.

+- The Integrators Portal provides documentation, manuals, FAQs and technical specifications for integrating supplier systems with FACe.

 ## Mandatory Compliance and Legal Framework